-Concord, NH – The United States Marshals Service – NH Joint Fugitive Task Force is very pleased to announce the arrest this afternoon of “Fugitive of the Week,” Dwan Dominic Anderson in Concord.
+Concord, NH – The United States Marshals Service – New Hampshire Joint Fugitive Task Force is very pleased to announce the arrest this afternoon of "Fugitive of the Week," Dwan Dominic Anderson in Concord.

 Dwan Dominic Anderson, 34 years-of-age, who was last known to have ties to the Merrimack, Nashua and the Belknap County area had been featured as the U.S. Marshals – New Hampshire “Fugitive of the Week” on July 13, 2022.
 Mr. Anderson was being sought on a parole violation warrant due to a prior conviction and sentence for witness tampering.
 Additionally, the Merrimack Police Department issued an arrest warrant charging Anderson with reckless conduct with a deadly weapon, endangering the welfare of a child, disobeying an officer, and driving after suspension or revocation.
 Anderson had been listed on the poster as being armed and dangerous based on information developed during the initial stages of this investigation.

 As part of this feature as the "Fugitive of the Week," Anderson had been aired on WTPL-FM, WNTK-FM, WTSN-FM, WEMJ-FM, The Union Leader, The Nashua Telegraph, The Patch, Foster’s Daily Democrat, Manchester Information, the Manchester Ink Link, the Rochester Voice and prominently featured on the internet.
 The "Fugitive of the Week" continues to be a very successful tool that has resulted in the location and arrest of numerous fugitives since its creation in 2007.
 Additionally, the "Fugitive of the Week" was distributed statewide to all law enforcement officers in New Hampshire.